GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. You need to rewrite the prompt (in prompts.ts) and test the model's outputs for various inputs such that it does what it is required to do (refer to the goal of challenge 2).
 Edit the prompt and **save** the file.
 The updated prompt should show up in the UI.
 If it doesn't just refresh the UI.
 You can also play around with the model parameters.

 ### Success Criteria

+> **Note**: What to do if you've made the necessary change in the code files and still see weird output in the UI?
+Changing the code in the code files should automatically refresh it in the UI.
+Sometimes, however, genkit fails to autoupdate the prompt/flow in the UI after you've made the change in code.
+Hitting refresh on the browser (afer you've made and saved the code change) and reloading the UI page should fix it.

 1. The model should be able to extract the user's sentiments from the message.
 1. The model should be able output all the required fields with the correct values (see introduction to).